-- The keys can be generated and diversified in accordance with [JCAPI22] specification in classes KeyBuilder and KeyPair (at least Session key generation). - This component shall be instantiated according to the version of the Java Card API applying to the security target and the implemented algorithms ([JCAPI22], [JCAPI221], [JCAPI222] and [JCAPI3]).
+- The keys can be generated and diversified in accordance with [JCAPI3] specification in classes KeyPair (at least Session key generation) and RandomData - This component shall be instantiated according to the version of the Java Card API applying to the security target and the implemented algorithms [JCAPI3]. - Refer to Appendix 4 to define the allowed/available key generation algorithms as per Java Card API specifications [JCAPI3].
+The ST Author should choose the algorithm implemented to perform key generation.
+For each algorithm chosen, the ST author should make the appropriate assignments/selections to specify the parameters that are implemented for that algorithm.